opoframework/opof/README.md

 OPOF is officially tested and supported for Python 3.9, 3.10, 3.11 on Linux.

 ## API
-OPOF encapsulates planner optimization problems as a `Domain` class.
-It contains all key components required to specify the problem.
 Below is an example of interacting with the `RandomWalk2D[11]` domain.

 ```python
 from opof_grid2d.domains import RandomWalk2D